 Step 2.
 Hire a DUI Lawyer – Save your Driver’s License

 Effective July 1, 2017, you will have thirty (30) days to request this hearing.
-The new life to take effect July 1, 2017, will also allow individuals the option to waive the ALS (Administrative License Suspension Hearing) and opt in to apply for and obtain an Ignition Interlock Device Limited Permit (IIDLP).
+The new life to take effect July 1, 2017, will also allow individuals to waive the ALS (Administrative License Suspension Hearing) and opt-in to apply for and obtain an Ignition Interlock Device Limited Permit (IIDLP).

 Step 3.
 Discovery – The Video and Incident Reports

 Once you are arraigned, we have ten (10) days to file Motions in your case.
 Motion are legal avenues we use to obtain and suppress the evidence in your case.
-The most common motions we file and argue in a DUI case are to challenge the officers stop of your car (if applicable) and to challenge the officer’s probable cause to arrest you for DUI.
+The most common pre-trial motions we file and argue in a DUI case are to challenge the officer’s stop of your car (if applicable) and the officer’s probable cause to arrest you for DUI.

 Step.
 4. Court Appearances

-Generally, depending on where your case is, you are not required to appear for court appearances unless it is for a Motions hearing, or obviously, a Trial.
-Some Judges require clients to attend each hearing, while other Judges are content with the attorney appearing on their client’s behalf.
+Generally, depending on your case, you are not required to appear for court appearance unless it is for a Motions hearing or, obviously, a trial.
+Some Judges need clients to attend each hearing, while others are content with the DUI attorney appearing on their client’s behalf.

 Step 5.
 Negotiations and Pleas

-If negotiations are successful, then your case will be scheduled for a Plea and your case will be disposed of with a plea to the lesser charge.
-If you negotiations don’t go the way we want, but we are still able to negotiate an acceptable plea to the DUI, then you will appear in court and enter your plea in front of the Judge.
+If negotiations are successful, your case will be scheduled for a Plea bargain, and your case will be disposed of with a plea to the lesser charge.
+If your negotiations don’t go the way we want, but we can still negotiate an acceptable plea to the DUI, then you will appear in court and enter your plea bargains in front of the Judge.

 Step 6.
 Motions Hearing